Rustyt23/farmOSS/docs/hosting/install.md

 the farmOS Docker image (running Apache), this will be `www-data`.

 Folder permissions should be set to `770` or `drwxrwx---`.

-If you are using a packaged release outside of Docker, replace `/opt/drupal/web` with the path to the webroot directory that contains your `sites` directory.

 Finally, make sure to clear the caches by visiting Administration > Configuration > Development > Performance and clicking the `Clear all caches`